Crockpot Potato Soup

 • Whisk in the milk until smooth, using a scraper to get into the edges of the cup and ensure all of the flour has been whisked into the milk.

-• Microwave on high in 45 second intervals, whisking each time, until thickened.
+• Microwave on high in 45 second intervals, whisking each time, until very thick.
 4 times at 45 seconds was perfect for me.
 Be sure to keep an eye on it in the microwave as it will bubble up — you need to use a bowl or cup with lots of room left at the top.

 • Stir the thickened milk into the crockpot, along with 1 cup of cheese, and most of the cooked, chopped bacon (reserving some for topping).